Search News Posts

-Each year, HSA providers are required to send a copy of Form 1099-SA by January 31st to all HSA accountholders who made withdrawals (also called distributions) in the prior year.
-Form 1099-SA shows all HSA distributions for the prior year, including withdrawals for qualified medical expenses, withdrawals for non-qualified expenses, and removals of excess contributions.
+Each year, HSA providers are required to send a copy of Form 1099-SA by January 31st to all HSA account holders who made withdrawals (also called distributions) in the prior year.
+Form 1099-SA shows all HSA distributions for the prior year, including withdrawals for HSA-qualified and non-qualified medical expenses and removals of excess contributions.

-Box 2: If you made an excess HSA contribution in 2018 and withdrew that excess contribution by April 15th, 2019, earnings from that excess HSA contribution are shown here (they will also be in Box 1).
+Box 2: If you made an excess HSA contribution in 2020 and withdrew that excess contribution by the 2021 tax return filing deadline, earnings from that excess HSA contribution are shown here (they will also be in Box 1).

 Box 3: Shows one of the below distribution codes: